marufrahmangit/soc-analyst-training/README.md

 ## Lockheed Marting Kill Chain
 A list of phases an attacker will go through:
-1. Reconnaissance: Harvesting email addresses, company information, etc.
+1. **Reconnaissance**: Harvesting email addresses, company information, etc.
-2. Weaponization: Coupling exploit with a backdoor into the deliverable payload.
+2. **Weaponization**: Coupling exploit with a backdoor into the deliverable payload.
-3. Delivery: Delivering weaponized Delivering weaponized bundle to the victim via email, web, USB, etc.
+3. **Delivery**: Delivering weaponized Delivering weaponized bundle to the victim via email, web, USB, etc.
-4. Exploitation: Exploiting a vulnerability to execute code on the victim's system.
+4. **Exploitation**: Exploiting a vulnerability to execute code on the victim's system.
-5. Installation: Installing malware on the asset.
+5. **Installation**: Installing malware on the asset.
-6. Command & Control (C2): Command channel for remote manipulation of the victim.
+6. **Command & Control (C2)**: Command channel for remote manipulation of the victim.
-7. Actions on Objectives: With 'hands-on keyboard' access, intruders accomplish their original goals.
+7. **Actions on Objectives**: With 'hands-on keyboard' access, intruders accomplish their original goals.

 ## MITRE ATT&CK framework
-- Tactics: Initial access to a company.
+- **Tactics**: Initial access to a company.
-- Techniques: Example, phishing.
+- **Techniques**: Example, phishing.
-- Procedures: Details and steps of the technique (includes sub-techniques).
+- **Procedures**: Details and steps of the technique (includes sub-techniques).

 # OSINT (Open Source Intelligence) Tools
 ### IP Reputation/Information